Monika Learns Russian!

 A good way to do this is to make friends in the language you want to learn!
 If you don't know anyone who speaks that language irl, then you could look on Discord, which is how I talk to my good friend (who helps me with my Russian), who I'll just call 'Ivan'.
 Not his actual name, but I respect his privacy.

 Talking to someone in your target language irl is the best choice, in my opinion, but for me, despite knowing someone in real life who spoke Russian, (I still do) I'm too shy to speak to him (;-;) so I just don't.
 Don't me like me.
 Talk to people, meet them!
-As I progress through my journy of life, I hope to be more social.)))
+As I progress through my journey of life, I hope to be more social.)))

 Anyway, if you read this far, thanks!
 If you check back in a bit, I might have another blog posted about my language learning journey!